Skip to contents

 The SpatialEcoTyper result is a list that includes two key components:

-• a Seurat object constructed from the integrated embedding of spatial microregions, allowing for detailed analysis and visualization of spatial architecture;
+• a Seurat object constructed from the fused network embedding of spatial neighborhoods, enabling the identification of spatial ecotypes through clustering.

 # Extract the Seurat object and updated single-cell metadata